JuliaReach/LazySets.jl/docs/src/man/set_operations.md

 ## Binary operations

-The following table lists all operations that take two convex set as argument in the entries.
+The following table lists all operations that take two set as argument in the entries.
 In the rows we list all set types, both the interfaces (where we abbreviate the `Abstract` prefix), the basic set types, and the lazy set operations, each sorted alphabetically.